-- (4) PO-4: Modern tool usage: As an outcome of PO-1, PO-2 and PO-3, learners are trained to create, select, and apply appropriate techniques, resources and IT tools in the analysis and synthesis of data within limitations.
-(Outcome of final year project). - (5) PO-5: Communication Development: The medium of instruction being English, proficiency in the subject through English is one of the primary objectives of the science program.
+- (3) PO-3: Communication & Soft skills Development: The medium of instruction being English, proficiency in the subject through English is one of the primary objectives of the science program.
 In order to improve the writing and oral skills of learners, the program caters to ensuring that learners become effective, clear communicators in written and oral work and are capable of explaining complex issues in accessible terms.
-With English language being the common mode of communication worldwide, all learners under the programme are encouraged to participate in courses designed to equip students with English-language proficiency through Grammar, Written and Spoken English to enable a holistic enhancement of communication.
+With English language being the common mode of communication worldwide, all learners under the program are encouraged to participate in courses designed to equip students with English-language proficiency through Grammar, Written and Spoken English to enable a holistic enhancement of communication.
 Through a selection of courses such as ability enhancement courses, learners are also trained to communicate efficiently in the languages of Konkani, Hindi and Marathi.
 As such, at the end of the program, learners will be capable of oral and written communication, and will prove that they can think critically and work independently.
-Learners will be able to communicate effectively on scientific issues with the scientific community and society at large in writing effective reports and designing documentation, make effective presentations and give and receive instructions. - (6) PO-6: Employability: With our learners long-term professional pursuits being quite varied, many are drawn to careers that require scientific skills or technical expertise or strong quantitative reasoning abilities.
-Keeping this in mind, the institution apprises students of various employment opportunities that are available in areas of their choice through the Placement cell.
-To equip these learners with knowledge other than that of the subject such as skills required helping them qualify for jobs, all the science subjects offer skill enhancement courses and value added courses so that learners have a better edge over their counterparts.
-For example, the subject of Physics offers a value added course titled" Certificate Course in Electrical and Electronic Instrumentation" that offers learners with additional skills of handling scientific instruments, performing calibrations etc. As such, at the end of the programme students will be able to increase their employability through subject knowledge and additional skills.

-- (7) PO-7: Ethics: While it is necessary to instil the spirit of competitiveness among students in a world of increasing competition, it is equally vital to develop a strong sense of ethics among learners that will help them develop some positive attitudes and values.
-This includes appreciation of the various principles and theories that evolved in science, the impact that science has on social, economical and environmental issues.
-One of the main objectives of any academic exercise, therefore, should be to produce well-groomed individuals who understand the significance of ethical values and abide by them even in the most pressing circumstances.
-In this programme, this process is enabled through courses and facilitators who integrate the teaching of ethics in everyday pedagogy.
-As such, at the end of this programme students will be able to develop, internalise and exercise ethics in their professional as well as personal practices. - (8) PO-8: Environment and Sustainability: 'Environmental sustainability' has become the watchword of the 21st century.
+Learners will be able to communicate effectively on scientific issues with the scientific community and society at large in writing effective reports and designing documentation, make effective presentations and give and receive instructions. - (4) PO-4: Ethics: While it is necessary to instill the spirit of competitiveness among students in a world of increasing competition, it is equally vital to develop a strong sense of ethics among learners that will help them develop some positive attitudes and values.
+This includes appreciation of the various principles and theories that evolved in science, the impact that science has on social, economic and environmental ints One of the main objectives of any academic exercise, therefore, should be to produce well-groomed individuals who understand the significance of ethical values and abide by them even in the most pressing circumstances.
+In this program, this process is enabled through courses and facilitators who integrate the teaching of ethics in everyday pedagogy.
+As such, at the end of this program students will be able to develop, internalize and exercise ethics in their professional as well as personal practices. - (5) PO-5: Environment and Sustainability: 'Environmental sustainability' has become the watchword of the 21st century.
 An increased engagement with environment-related concerns is appearing tangibly on global fronts; academics cannot and should not remain quarantined from this massive development.
-Through classroom-discussions and research projects, this programme facilitates active dialogues with factors which influence human-ecology interactions.
-As such, at the end of this programme students will be able to identify and analyze socio-political, cultural and economic problems which act as deterrents to environmental sustainability and provide creative solutions towards the same. - (9) PO-9: Soft-Skill Development: Apart from the attainment of knowledge and handson skills in practical applicability of the subject, learners need to be equipped with soft-skills and values which will help them function effectively as an individual, and as a member or leader in diverse teams and in multidisciplinary groups.
-These softskills include leadership, teamwork, project-management, positive outlook, innovative approaches and effective articulation.
-Several soft skill programs are organized for learners through various agencies that tie up with the state government.
-As such, at the end of this programme, students will be able to hone the soft-skills required in positively enhancing their academic, professional and personal pursuits towards self and societal advancement. - (10) PO-10: Science and Society: As an outcome of PO-1, PO-2 and PO-3, learners are encouraged to apply logical reasoning based on the knowledge, skills, designing solutions to assess societal, health, safety issues and the responsibilities that go along with the scientific practice.
-As an extension activity to society, learners are encouraged to take up specific projects such as impact of salinity on fresh water wells in an adopted village, and provide effective solutions.
+Through classroom- discussions and research projects, this program facilitates active dialogues with factors which influence human-ecology interactions.
+As such, at the end of this program students will be able to identify and analyze socio-political, cultural and economic problems which act as deterrents to environmental sustainability and provide creative solutions towards the same. - (6)PO-6: Science and Society: As an outcome of PO-1, PO-2 and PO-3, learners are encouraged to apply logical reasoning based on the knowledge, skills, designing solutions to assess societal, health, safety issues and the responsibilities that go along with the scientific practice.
+As an extension activity to society, learners are encouraged to take up specific projects such as impact of salinity on fresh water wellsin an adopted village, and provide effective solutions.

-or professional reasons, learners are also encouraged to volunteer and be self-motivated that not only enhances society values, active participation and personality development, but also enhances self-sustainability, competiveness and employability.
-As such, learners will be able to recognize the need for, and have the preparation and ability to engage in independent and life-long learning in every broad context of technological changes.
+(11) PO-7: Life-long learning: With the pursuit of knowledge for either personal or professional reasons, learners are also encouraged to volunteer and be self- motivated that not only enhances society values, active participation and personality development, but also enhances self-sustainability, competitiveness and employability.
+As such, learners will be able to recognize the need for, and have the preparation and ability to engage in independent and life-long learning in every broad context oftechnological changes.